mehulagg/gitlab/doc/operations/incident_management/oncall_schedules.md

 When an alert is created in a project, GitLab sends an email to the on-call responder(s) in the on-call schedule for that project.
 If there is no schedule or no one on-call in that schedule at the time the alert is triggered, no email is sent.

+## Removal or deletion of a user that is a part of the on-call schedule

+If a user is removed from project/group or his account is deleted, the confirmation modal will display the list of schedules that a current user is a part of.
+If removal/deletion is confirmed, the on-call rotation will be recalculated and an email will be sent to the Project owners and all participants in the rotation.